-To understand more clearly the relations that underpin the interdependencies at work and their consequences, we are currently investigating the working lives of groups of three workers in each of four different kinds of occupations and workplaces.
-Selecting three workers across four workplaces was undertaken to gain insights into how affordances or invitational qualities were exercised towards workers in the same workplace; how these workers then construed and constructed what was afforded them in the 'same' workplace setting; and how they engaged in their work and learned as result of these processes.
-Previously, we investigated individual workers in three workplaces to understand the continuities of both the workplace and individuals (Billett, et al 2004).
-That revealed instances of the negotiated bases for participation in the workplace and how both individuals and the workplace development was premised on factors that were both internal and external to the workplaces.
-This study aims to account for how different workplaces afforded opportunities for workers and workers, in turn, engaged with what was afforded them.
-Our site selection was designed to gather data from sites with different purposes, organisational structures and patterns of employment.
-Earlier research (e.g. (Grey, 1994)) indicated that institutional rules and practices have a significant impact upon the workplace participatory practices we are seeking to identify and understand.
-We also wanted to investigate different kinds of work, including some utilising technology and also teamwork; in order to gain insights in diverse work situations and workers whose employment standing and status were diverse.
-The four workplaces engaged in this study are: (i) a gymnasium; (ii) a restaurant; (iii) an Information Technology (IT) support section within a university; and (iv) a fire station.
+To understand more clearly the relations that underpin the interdependencies at work and their consequences, the working lives of groups of three workers in each of four different kinds of occupations and workplaces was investigated.
+Selecting three workers across four workplaces was undertaken to gain insights into how affordances or invitational qualities of specific work cultures were exercised towards workers in the same workplace; how these workers then construed and constructed what was afforded them in the 'same' workplace setting; and how they engaged in their work and learned as result of these processes.
+Equally, this study aims to account for how different workplaces afforded opportunities for workers and workers, in turn, engaged with what was afforded them.
+Additionally, site selection was designed to gather data from sites with different purposes, organisational structures and patterns of employment.
+Grey (1994) indicated that institutional rules and practices have a significant impact upon the workplace participatory practices this study is seeking to identify and understand.
+Further, this study seeks to investigate different kinds of work, including some utilising technology and also teamwork; in order to gain insights in diverse work situations and workers whose employment standing and status were diverse.

+The four workplaces selected for this study comprise: (i) a gymnasium; (ii) a restaurant; (iii) an Information Technology (IT) support section within a university; and (iv) a fire station.
 In each of these workplaces, three individuals agreed to participate.
 In the gymnasium -- Trim and Healthy -- they comprised a receptionist, a trainer and a manager.
 In the restaurant -- Platinum -- they comprised a chef, who is also a part owner, a waitress and a manager, who is also a part owner.
-In the IT support section the participants comprised three helpdesk consultants, one of whom is a manager.
-In the fire station, the participants comprised a station manager, and two fire officers, one of whom is a specialist officer.
+In the IT support section, the participants comprised three helpdesk consultants, one of whom is a manager.
+In the fire station, the participants comprised a station manager, and two fire officers, one of whom is a specialist fire officer (i.e. ladder operator).

-The procedures adopted comprised a series of interviews that will proceed over an 18-month period.
+The procedures adopted comprised a series of interviews that proceed over an 18-month period.
 The data gathering commenced with two lengthy semi-structured interviews, the first focusing primarily on the workplaces, their requirements for continuity and their norms and practices.
 The second interview focused primarily on the workers' history and personal preferences.
-These lengthy interviews were initial attempts to understand the affordances of the workplace and its practices: what constitutes their institutional facts (Searle, 1995) and also the bases for workers' participation in and learning for their work.
-Beyond these two initial interviews will be a series of progress interviews occurring over a 12-month period.
-These progress interviews will be used to map changes in work and the individuals' learning overtime.
+These lengthy interviews were initial accounts of the affordances of the workplace and its practices: what constitutes their institutional facts (Searle, 1995) and also the bases for workers' participation in and learning for their work.
+Beyond these two initial interviews are a series of progress interviews occurring over a further year long period.
+These progress interviews are used to map changes in work practices, both personal and contextual, and the individuals' learning overtime.
 They are also used for the participants to comment on the initial analysis of the data from earlier interviews.
-The focus here is on the first set of progress interviews for each of the 12 participants.
-It is used to reveal the bases for workplace affordances and individual engagement in these four workplaces.
+The focus in this paper is on the first set of progress interviews for each of the 12 participants as they elaborate the bases of the relational interdependencies between workplace affordances and individual engagement in the four workplaces.